TechStuffPGP/WorldCitizenIDKit/SIGN.md

 ## PGP Signing

 Keep the following in mind that when signing a file before timestamping it using this tool.
-The PGP signature is a cleartext signature, generated either from a raw string representation of the file or a Base64 encoded version of the file (depending on the user's choice under "Message Encoding").
-It is presented to you in ASCII armor under the cleartext message from which the signature was generated.
-When you hash the PGP signature in order to timestamp it on the blockchain, the hash is generated directly from the ASCII-armored signed message and signature in the textarea on the page.
-All line endings are converted to CRLF before timestamping and also downloading of the signature.
+The PGP signature is generated directly from the raw bytes of the file, and presented to you as in the textareas as both the raw signature encoded in Base64 as well as the ASCII-armored signature.
+When you hash the PGP signature in order to timestamp it on the blockchain, the hash is generated directly from the bytes of the raw PGP signature.

 ## Code